 Connecting Kafka to your DSP pipeline as a data destination

-If you have a Universal license for Splunk Data Stream Processor (DSP), you can connect to an Apache Kafka or Confluent Kafka broker and use it as a data destination.
+If you have a Universal license for Splunk Data Stream Processor, you can connect to an Apache Kafka or Confluent Kafka broker and use it as a data destination.
 You can get data into a data pipeline, transform it, and then send the transformed data to a Kafka broker.
-See Licensing for the Splunk Data Stream Processor for information about licensing.
+See Licensing for the Splunk Data Stream Processor in the Install and administer the Data Stream Processor manual for information about licensing.

 You can also use Kafka as a data source.
 See Connecting Kafka to your DSP pipeline as a data source for information about this use case.

-DSP supports two types of connections for accessing Kafka brokers:
+DSP supports three types of connections for accessing Kafka brokers: